jpoehls/zduck.com/_posts/2013/2013-08-13-user-sign-up-and-email-confirmation-ux-boilerplate.md

 - Show them their current address on the change form.

-The confirmation should be resent to the new address and a friendly message shown once again.
+The confirmation should be sent to the new address and a friendly message shown once again.

 > All previously sent confirmation links should be disabled at this point for security.
 You wouldn't want the wrong address to be confirmed, you only want the new one.